tonystr/tonystr.github.io/public/articles/autotiling/index.md

 If you don't see the testing tiles in-game now, maybe the object isn't in the room?
 Maybe it's behind a layer?
 Maybe you're looking in the wrong place?
 Maybe the something's wrong with the sprite?

 Assuming it now works, let's proceed with the actual autotiling.
-Firstly, a script for autotiling a single grid cell based on surrounding cells:
+Firstly, let's write a script for autotiling a single grid cell based on surrounding cells.
+The script is explained in great detail below.

 ```gml
 /// @func grid_tile_cell(grid, x, y)